Here are some drought friendly and edible landscaping plant ideas for the garden for homeowners who want:

 Grapes – Drought Friendly and Edible Vines

 Grapes have deep roots and do extremely well in dry garden conditions.
-It takes three years for a young grape to bear fruit – so plant this edible on the garden now if you want to eat homegrown grapes from your garden.
+It takes three years for a young grape to bear fruit – so plant this edible vine in the garden now if you want to eat homegrown grapes from your garden soon.

-Red flame and Thompson grapes are good eating grapes for your landscape.
-However, feel free to plant grape varieties that are good for wine-making.
+Red flame and Thompson grapes are good eating grapes varieties for your edible landscape.
+However, feel free to plant grape varieties that are good for wine-making, too!

 Guava – Edible Fruit Tree in the Garden

 The pineapple guava is a popular fruiting tree to plant in the garden that is both drought friendly and edible.

 It is also used as a hedge or a privacy screen if planted en masse.

 There are other types of guavas that are drought friendly once they are established after 4 to 5 years.
 See the photo below of a yellow guava easily grown in San Diego.